Nate Chambers

 Research Interests

 I research natural language processing (NLP) and learning about the world from text with minimal supervision.
-I apply modern NLP and machine learning techniques to the Web to learn how events and people interact.
+I apply modern NLP and machine learning techniques to learn how events and people interact.
+Most recently this involves researching Large Language Models for event understanding, reasoning, and inference.
 I am also interested in information extraction to help people better understand large amounts of text.
-I occasionally try to model time: when events start, how long, and in what order they occur.

 Student Collaboration